How to Grow Carrots in a Container or Planter

 Carrot Cosmic Purple from Botanical Interests

-How to grow carrots in an elevated planter
+How to grow carrots in a planter

 Make sure you’re growing carrots during the right time of year, with the right potting mix, and using the right kind of carrots.